Frequently Asked Questions

 Do I have to be Catholic to receive services?

 No. Brothers Walker is inspired by Christ’s teaching on charity and mercy.
-This means helping everyone.
-Also, Brothers Walker is not a service teaching religion nor pushing conversion to any religious doctrine.
+This means offering assistance to anyone.
 The goal of Brothers Walker is to help clients improve their mental health or the health of their soul and mind.

 Will the counseling or psychomoralitics services be Catholic?